thottiamrp/modernweb-2019dec9/Labs/Ch00-Intro/README.md

     * You will be adding files as you perform labs in the class.
 You do not want these changes to be published to the repository.
 In order to ensure this, you will create a directory to hold these files.
 The GIT directory is in this .gitignore file.

-17. On VS Code's left hand toolbar, click on the `GitLens` extension you installed earlier.
+19. On VS Code's left hand toolbar, click on the `GitLens` extension you installed earlier.
 This extension contains additional features.

-18. Familiarize yourself with `GitLens'` panel.
+20. Familiarize yourself with `GitLens'` panel.
 Notice how you can use it to access different repositories and their branches, remote, your stashes, etc. Also notice how you can navigate through it to see history of a file, a line, or compare files between different branches or between local and remote.

-19. Please mark your work as complete.
+21. Please mark your work as complete.
 With your name tent card if in a classroom or by using method for online training. (spreadsheet, status symbol, etc.)

+## Bonus

+1. Open the directory z_cheatsheets and look over the VSCode markdown.

+2. Open the Interactive Playground from the VSCode Help menu and explore what is possible.